How do you plan for success when you’re just starting? Here’s how to think big about your gift basket business and still

 - Theft also includes clients who aren’t paying on time or skipping payments altogether.
 What’s your system to ensure that you’re not chasing after your money?

 There’s more to do than design gift baskets.
-Sure, that’s the fun part of business, the part that customers love and appreciate, and the part that other people consider envious about what you do.
+Designing is the fun part of business, the part that customers love and appreciate, and the part that other people consider envious about what you do.

 Then there’s the back side, the administrative tasks that aren’t as glamorous yet are the foundation for your success.

 That’s what the NRF event brought to light for me on a bigger scale and what I’ll ensure that my coaching clients recognize and accomplish this year and every year so they earn more revenue by working wiser rather than longer.